 - general drama education class to five hundred sixth graders, seventy-five at a time (for twelve years, I taught 400 sixth graders each year, yikes!)

 - created curriculum for individual courses in Drama from creative dramatics to film making

 - and a mixed bag of other teaching experiences too numerous to mention here.

 There is one important reason that public education is vital to our country.

 Public education gives everyone an equal opportunity to become educated and to reach their potential.
 All children and adults have the right to an education if they so choose.
 No matter a person’s age or social status, everyone should be allowed to learn to read and write.

 We are a varied society, rich in cultures from around the world.
 This is one of our greatest strengths, don’t you think?
 Living in a micrcosm of any sort divides us.
 This is less likely to occur in a public school setting.

 Public school levels the playing field.
 There are many students who were born into extreme poverty and neglect only to become some of our most decorated heroes and role models.
 In public schools, they can learn alongside students of privileged backgrounds.
 Generally, privilege gives one choices not easily provided for students with lesser opportunities.
 Public school gives opportunity to everyone of every economic background.
 It is that simple.
 This is why public education is important and the reasons to provide it.

 You can argue until the cows come home about the reasons against public school education, but more than anything it merely comes down to this:

-Public education embodies equal rights and provides an equal education for everyone.
+Public education embodies equal rights and provides an equal education and opportunities for everyone.
 Period.